pedrooct/store-product_agregator/README.md

 # store-product_agregator

 An api that allows you to create stores and products for that same stores.
 And you can users to view and add to a whishlist.
 Also allows for external api use with mongoDB for saving the response.
+I used indixAPI for this project so credit to them !!

-#Funcionality
+# Funcionality

 -The stores can create them selfs , and products, edit products and delete them.
 -The products can be searched and displayed for the user to see and compare.